software-students-fall2022/specification-exercise-team-15/README.md

 ## Stakeholders

-- We interviewed, _____,  a student majoring in game design.
+- We interviewed, Tim Chen,  a student majoring in game design.
 He spends a lot of time playing mobile games in his free time.
 - We asked him the following questions during the interview:
   - Where would you go to download mobile games?